ToastNumber/log4shell/README.md

 # Log4Shell

-This repo contains code to demonstrate how the remote code execution vulnerability in log4j works.
+This repo contains code to demonstrate how the remote code execution vulnerability in log4j works. **For educational purposes only**.
 Read more here: https://www.lunasec.io/docs/blog/log4j-zero-day/ and here https://nvd.nist.gov/vuln/detail/CVE-2021-44228.

 ## How it works